robmjk/cpp_basics/README.md

 # cpp_basics

-// This repo is for all the sources i've created in relation to learning the fundamentals of c++ :)
+This repo is for all the sources I've created in relation to learning the fundamentals of c++ :)